How did you become a success coach and wellness mentor for dancers?

 Who are your clients?

 I work with dance schools as well as individuals.
-I have given workshops at dance schools in Boston, NYC, and CT.
+I have given workshops at dance schools in Boston, NYC, CT, and MO.

 Group workshops in schools give me the opportunity to meet larger numbers of dancers and to have an impact through their trusted training environment.

 One-on-one coaching is where the magic really happens though: my Wellness Principles aren’t quick fixes that can be assimilated in one session: they require time and engagement which is one reason why I love working privately in ongoing programs.
 It gives dancers a chance to really get into the material while having someone to ask questions of and get support from as they go.

 My private clients are from all over the U.S. and abroad.
 Some dancers are at big, elite training schools and others dance in their hometown studios.
 They all share a passion for dancing and excellence as well as a desire to be balanced, healthy people.

 I have worked primarily with mothers (and a few dads!) and their dancing daughters (and a few sons!).
 The mothers are highly supportive of their dancers, as well as committed to keeping them as healthy and balanced as possible.
 Some of them come to me with questions about what to feed their dancer or to get another point of view on their training environment.

 Their daughters are passionate about dance, often thinking about pursuing it as a career, and ready for mentorship.
 Sometimes they’re the ones who have sought me out, either through a school-based workshop or online.
 They often have something specific in mind that they’d like to work on, like improving their diet or wanting to be more confident in their dancing.